Prebiotics are nutrients that help the beneficial bacteria in your stomach and intestines grow and multiply.

 Who should buy prebiotics?

 Prebiotics are a great addition to your supplementation routine if you are looking to improve the quality of your gut bacteria, or enhance the efficacy of a probiotic supplement that you already take.
-The benefits of better gut bacteria include improvements in symptoms from inflammatory bowel disorders, improvements in your immune system, weight loss, and even positive benefits to your mood.
+Because of these benefits, a few specific categories of people should seriously consider them as a supplement.

-The connection to mood may seem less obvious, but 90% of your body’s serotonin is actually produced in your gut.
-Additionally, abnormal gut bacteria populations have also been linked to mood disorders like clinical depression.
+People who want to boost their mood.
+Up to 90% of your body’s serotonin is actually produced in your gut, and abnormal gut bacteria populations have also been linked to mood disorders like clinical depression.
+Supporting a healthy population of beneficial bacteria in your gut could help elevate your mood and alleviate feelings of stress, anxiety, and depression.

-Importantly, prebiotics are only helpful if you already have some beneficial bacteria in your system.
+People who already take a probiotic supplement or eat a lot of probiotic foods.
+Prebiotics are only helpful if you already have some beneficial bacteria in your system.
 As such, they’re best combined with probiotic supplements or foods rich in probiotic bacteria strains, such as cheese, yogurt, kimchi, or kombucha.
+If you want to leverage the benefits of prebiotics, make sure you’re already taking or consuming a solid amount of live probiotic bacteria.

 How we ranked

-To make our rankings, we first discounted products that were only probiotic supplements, or only fiber supplements.
+No fiber-only or probiotic-only supplements.
+To make our rankings, we first discounted products that were only probiotic supplements, or only fiber supplements (i.e. those without any advanced prebiotic ingredients).
 Each of these categories of supplements have their own specific applications, but they aren’t the best tools for improving the quality of your gut microbiome.

 Some products that ended up highly ranked, like 1MD Complete Probiotics, do contain live bacteria, while others, such as Garden of Life Dr. Formulated Organic Fiber Prebiotic, did not.